SeanParade/Sem5Notes/SPNotes/COMP3097/wk3.md

 - Initializing var with other class var/let
   - `var byTwo : Int { return self.number / 2 }`
   - can use a combination of lazy and computed initialization

 ### Structures
+- Subscripts are weird and I don't understand them.
+- subscripts let you access a specific place in the structure and replace its value with the new value (same as array)

 ### Enumeration